NotDonzo/kubernetes/README.md

   --key=/etc/kubernetes/pki/etcd/server.key
 ```

----

 ## Conclusion

-Your Kubernetes HA cluster is now operational with multiple master and worker nodes, managed by `kubeadm`, using `containerd` and networked via Calico.
-Confirm the cluster health by listing nodes:
+Your Kubernetes HA cluster is now ready, with multiple master and worker nodes managed by kubeadm, containerd, and Calico.
+Use the following command to check the status of your nodes:

 ```sh
 kubectl get nodes
 ```

-If any nodes are **NotReady**, restart the kubelet service and review your network settings.
+If any node shows as NotReady, restart kubelet and verify your network configuration.

 ---

-If you want me to save this as a markdown file or add anything else, just say!